 Since cash is the primary mode of transactions in money laundering and terrorism funding, a digital society would discourage such laundering and terrorism.

-Let’s have a look at couples of statistics related to an impact of digitisation on the Indian economy in terms of employment, contribution to GDP in comparisons with other countries:
+Let’s have a look at a couple of statistics related to the impact of digitization on the Indian economy in terms of employment, contribution to GDP in comparison with other countries:

 Which Are The World’s Most Cashless Countries?

 |% Of Population|

 Steps by the Indian Government to improve Digitalisation:

 Digital infrastructure’s backbone is the availability of high-speed internet.
 With the introduction of better and faster mobile internet connections, the services through Digitalisation have been delivered in an efficient way to the citizens of the country.

 In addition to the above, the government is taking initiatives like “Aadhar Card” or Digital identification for every citizen.
 The move is expected to give unique and authentic identification to every citizen.
 This step will mean faster subsidy distribution, reduction of corruption and some other impacts on our economy.

 Next important step taken by Government is the introduction of a Common Service Centre.
 A secure public cloud to share information (I will not vouch for its safe status but as per govt, it is safe ).